Where To Get Data For Co-citation Analysis

 Nosotros calculated the Beauty Coefficient using the equation below for 1) a single article as described in detail past Ke et al. (2015), and ii) for co-cited pairs every bit described in Devarakonda et al. (2020); we treated the first possible year of co-citation equivalently to the year of publication for a unmarried commodity.

-where B is the Beauty Coefficient, t is a indicate in fourth dimension describing the age of a publication, and C t is the number of citations accrued. at fourth dimension t.
+where B is the Beauty Coefficient, t is a indicate in fourth dimension describing the age of a publication, and

 We also calculated the slope between the co-citation frequency of the awakening year and the peak frequency.
 For single publications, we narrowed the criteria of van Raan and Winnink (2019) to consider merely one sleeping period of 10 years or greater; depth of slumber (average commendation rate during sleep) of at well-nigh 1; an enkindling period of 5 years; and an average co-citation frequency during the awakening menses (which is defined as enkindling citation intensity by van Raan) of at to the lowest degree v.